 - Who do I contact?
 You should contact the U.S. Department of Fish and Wildlife, your state's department of wildlife resources, or a wildlife rehabilitator in your area for assistance.
-Visit the Wildlife International website for a full list of rehabilitators in your area.
+Visit the International Wildlife Rehabilitation Council website for a full list of rehabilitators in your area.

 - Should I care for the raptor?
 You want to contact the appropriate authorities as quickly as possible and protect the raptor from cats, dogs, and other animals until assistance has arrived (see below for how to handle a raptor if you have to transport it to a rehabilitator).
 You should NOT try to rehabilitate any animal on your own, as you may cause further damage or imprint upon the raptor.

 How to Handle a Raptor to Transport to a Rehabilitator